An Overview of Electrical Transmission and Distribution System for Non-Electrical Professionals

 - Understand the concept of line losses, their impacts on electric power systems and how to mitigate them

 The course describes the fundamentals of electricity transmission and distribution in a classical power system.
-It describes step by step what constitutes electricity transmission and distribution, explains the types of distribution systems, grounding and bonding, arc flash and mitigations, design considerations, codes and standards, and harmonics in a typical distribution system.
+It defines what constitutes electricity transmission and distribution step by step.
+It explains the types of distribution systems, grounding and bonding, arc flash and mitigations, design considerations, codes and standards, and harmonics in a typical distribution system.
 The course describes types of transmission systems, AC versus DC transmission, poles, towers and other components, construction of new transmission systems, active and reactive losses, and loss compensation.

-The course is intended to provide a clear understanding of transmission and distribution systems to professionals who, although qualified in their own disciplines, may have yet to receive formal electrical engineering training.
-However, this course is also designed to benefit engineers seeking to refresh their knowledge of electricity transmission and distribution.
+This course is intended to provide a clear understanding of transmission and distribution systems to professionals who, although qualified in their own disciplines, may have yet to receive formal electrical engineering training.
+However, this course is also designed to benefit engineers seeking to refresh their electricity transmission and distribution knowledge.

 - Distribution Systems Overview